P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 • Damaged spark plugs or spark plugs covered with hydrocarbon deposits (soot)

-If these causes are eliminated, the list of possible causes widens considerably.
+If these causes are eliminated, the inventory of potential causes expands considerably.
 The issue could lie anywhere in the ignition or emissions systems.

-You should get the following checked out, although this is by no means an exhaustive list:
+You should get the following inspected, although this is by no means an exhaustive list:

 • Fuel injectors